C. C. Machaiah

-He also represented India on 11 occasions, including the Asian Boxing Championships at Jakarta (1977), the Indo-USSR Tournament in USSR (1977), the XIth Commonwealth Games at Edmonton (1978) and the 8th Asian Games at Bangkok.
+He also represented India on 11 occasions, including the Asian Boxing Championships at Jakarta (1977), the Indo-USSR Tournament in USSR (1977), the 1978 Commonwealth Games in Edmonton and the 8th Asian Games at Bangkok.
 He won a total of 6 international medals including one gold.
 He is the recipient of the "Arjuna Award" in 1978-79, the highest sports honour for a sportsman in India.